ibexa/documentation-developer/docs/guide/workflow/workflow.md

 ![Notification about content to review](../img/workflow_notification.png)

+#### Draft locking

+You can enable draft locking, so that when a user sends the draft to review, only the assigned reviewer can either edit it or unlock for editing, and no other user can take it over.

+Use the [Version Lock Limitation](../limitation_reference.md#wes=version-lock-limitation) together with the 'content/edit' and
+'content/unlock' Policies to enable locking drafts to specific users and prevent unassigned users from unlocking drafts that are assigned to other users.

 ### Publishing content

 You can automatically publish a Content item once it goes through a specific transition.